shhyou/bain-cs111-web-fork/pages/_lectures/week02_ethics.md

 * Week 8 - Labor
 * Week 9 - Sustainability

 Your job is to select a module that appeals to you (or works for your schedule that week).
 Each module will be offerred approximately 6 times through its respective week and enrollment in each session is capped at 12 students.
-You can view the available session dates & times by going to the [People page on Canvas and selecting the Ethics Discussion Groups tab]({{ site.canvas_url }}/users).
-Scroll through the available times (or search for a specific section) and [sign-up for one by clicking the JOIN button](https://community.canvaslms.com/t5/Student-Guide/How-do-I-join-a-group-as-a-student/ta-p/468).
+You can view the available session dates & times below.
+You can sign-up by going to the [People page on Canvas]({{ site.canvas_url }}/users), either scrolling or searching for the session in question (it could be full), and [sign-up for one by clicking the JOIN button](https://community.canvaslms.com/t5/Student-Guide/How-do-I-join-a-group-as-a-student/ta-p/468).

 > **Please choose your sign-up time carefully** as you will not be able to switch sessions once you've signed up.